ArturBieniek4/raspberrypi-oled-info/README.md

 # raspberrypi-oled-info
-This program displays Raspberry Pi status (drive fill, CPU load, RAM used) on an OLED display
+This program displays Raspberry Pi status (drive fill, CPU load, RAM used) on a Nokia display